Toni Fuidias

-Toni Fuidias Ribera (born 15 April 2001) is a Spanish professional footballer who plays as a goalkeeper for La Liga club Girona.
+Toni Fuidias Ribera (born 15 April 2001) is a Spanish professional footballer who plays as a goalkeeper for Gimnàstic de Tarragona, on loan from Girona FC.

 Career

+Fuidias was born in Berga, Barcelona, Catalonia.
 After spending the first years of his career at Real Madrid Castilla, he moved to Girona in the summer of 2022.
 He made his professional debut for the club on 13 November 2022, putting on an impressive display in a 2–1 extra time win over Tercera División club Quintanar del Rey in the Copa del Rey first round.

+On 10 July 2024, after being only a third-choice for the Catalans during his two seasons at the club, Fuidias was loaned to Segunda División side FC Cartagena for the season; he also renewed his link with Girona until 2026.
+On 22 July of the following year, after being rarely used, he further extended his contract until 2027 and moved to Gimnàstic de Tarragona on a one-year loan deal.